wilsonliaows/docs/features/fixed-dynamic lists.md

 ## Fixed lists

-In contrast, using the fixed, or static list input requires either text input from the user or data pills from a source that is not a list.
-Instead of using a list and looping through it automatically, use a fixed list to add records one by one.
+In contrast, use the 'Fixed list' option when you want to input a list with a fixed number of items, without dynamically iterating through another list.
+In this case, each item is added one by one.

 ![Dynamic or fixed](/assets/images/features/list-management/fixedlist.png)
 *Select the input mode*